Free vs Pro

 - Android — install Moshi on the new device, sign in with the same Google account that bought Pro, then open Settings -> Pro and tap Restore.

 If Restore does nothing, confirm the device is signed in with the same store account that made the purchase.
-Restore brings back entitlements only.
+To join a device that uses a different store account or platform to the same Moshi license, use the Moshi license key instead.
+See Licensing and sharing.

 Entitlement vs settings sync